mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

 As we can see, we continue to use the `sql` interpolator and its capabilities of dealing with input parameters.
-However, the `update` method returns an instance of the `Update0` class, which is the corresponding type to the `Query0` class in case of DMLs.
+However, the `update` method returns an instance of the `Update0` class.
+It's the corresponding type to the `Query0` class in the case of DMLs.

-To get a `ConnectionIO` from an `Update0`, we need to call one of the available methods.
+We need to call one available method to get a `ConnectionIO` from an `Update0`.
 The easiest way to do this is to call the `run` method, which returns the number of updated rows inside the `ConnectionIO`.

 Moreover, it's possible to get back the autogenerated id of the inserted row, using the `withUniqueGeneratedKeys` method and specifying the column name: